Updated 29 Mar 2021

 A wormhole in spacetime, creating a closed timelike loop along which the matricidal maniac might travel at a more leisurely speed, is consistent with relativity theory.
 However the creation of such a wormhole requires an assortment of highly speculative things such as dark energy and dark matter, and such gargantuan quantities of them, that Stephen Hawking suggested a kind of cosmic censorship in which the laws of physics do not allow such things to exist.Moreover, even if such a thing could be created, there are reasons to believe that getting onto the timelike loop and one end, and off at the other, might prove impossible.

 Retrocausality first appeared in quantum physics when Paul Dirac proposed the existence of an anti-particle to the electron, the positron, and realised that it could be understood as an electron travelling backwards in time.
-An embellishment to this was the idea, discussed by John Wheeler and Richard Feynman, that there was in fact only a single electron-positron, which bounced to and fro in time so it looked like a huge number.
-But this could not explain why the positron is much less common.
+An embellishment to this was the idea, discussed by John Wheeler and Richard Feynman, that there was in fact only a single electron-positron, which bounced to and fro in time so it looked like a huge number of particles.
+But they could not explain why the positron is much less common, so they dropped the idea.
 We nowadays accept it as a different kind of particle, moving forwards in time.